 Hiring a Taxi

 If you prefer a comfortable means to travel within the Island then consider hiring a taxi.
 However, it is an expensive means.
-You can find taxi drivers waiting in every nook and corner of the island, be it Ubud, Canggu, or any other region.
+You can find taxi drivers waiting in every nook and corner of the island, be it Ubud center, Canggu, or any other region.

 Renting a Scooter or Car